Do not hesitage to give us a call. We are an expert team and we are happy to talk to you.

 Past Jorsalle, the trail follows the Dudh Koshi and crosses it only to recross it at the base of the hill which climbs up to Namche.
 The climb is long and steep.
 The switchback trail is well-worn and wide through a pleasant pine forest.
 Overnight lodge.
 (All meals)

 Today is an acclimatization day.
+Take it easy and do NOT over-exert.
 You are free to visit the National Park Museum or wonder around Namche town.
 Overnight lodge.
 (All meals)

 Climb to the top of Namche Bazaar, then walk on a fairly level trail to Kenjuma and Sanasa.
 Here there are extensive displays of souvenirs to tempt you.
 Bargaining is very much in order!
 The trail descends to Dudh Koshi which must be crossed to reach Phungi Tenga.
 There is a now-deserted army post here.
 Past this point, the trail ascends to Tengboche monastery through conifer and rhododendrons forests.